 May 17th, 2018 • HR Process

 When your organization scales up at a rapid pace, it can overwhelm everyone–especially your HR team.
-Trying to keep up with the speed of growth, you might feel like you are always playing catch up without proper strategic Human Resource planning process.
+Trying to keep up with the speed of growth, you might feel like you are always playing catch up without proper strategic Human Resource management.
 But unless you make a plan to ramp up, you’ll always be frantically bringing up the rear.